Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 ```

 #### Authenticate with Azure AD: Using Token Cache
-This sample is intended to assist in authenticating with Azure AD via Jedis client library.
-It focuses on displaying the logic required to fetch an Azure AD access token using a token cache and to use it as password when setting up the Jedis instance.
-It also shows how to recreate and authenticate the Jedis instance using the cached access token when the client's connection is broken in error/exception scenarios.
-The token Cache stores and proactively refreshes the Azure AD access token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.
+This sample is intended to assist in authenticating with Azure AD via the Lettuce client library.
+It focuses on displaying the logic required to fetch an Azure AD access token using a token cache and to use it as password when setting up the Lettuce instance.
+It also shows how to recreate and authenticate the Lettuce instance using the cached access token when the client's connection is broken in error/exception scenarios.
+The token cache stores and proactively refreshes the Azure AD access token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with the Azure AD token.